qfwc258/circuidipity/content/posts/2017-05-19-backup-over-lan.md

 Start piling on the options to rsync and the command quickly becomes awkward and easy to get wrong.
 Option `--delete` is useful but can generate unpleasant surprises.
 A few things I `--exclude` from a `$HOME` sync are `[Cc]ache` and `[Tt]rash` and `[Tt]humbnails`, and pay attention to the trailing forward-slash `/` on directories.

-:penguin: [$HOME Slash Bin](https://www.circuidipity.com/homebin/) :: I create a shell script `teleportHome.sh` that makes use of the `keychain` utility to manage SSH keys for [password-less logins to servers](https://www.circuidipity.com/secure-remote-access-using-ssh-keys) and place in `$HOME/bin`.
+I create a shell script that makes use of the `keychain` utility to manage SSH keys for [password-less logins to servers](https://www.circuidipity.com/secure-remote-access-using-ssh-keys) and place in `$HOME/bin`.
 Sample ...

 ```bash
 #!/bin/bash